 Rogé, Paul, Andrew R. Friedman, Marta Astier, and Miguel A. Altieri.
 2014.
 “Farmer strategies for dealing with climatic variability: A case study from the Mixteca Alta Region of Oaxaca, Mexico.”
 Agroecology and Sustainable Food Systems 38 (7): 786–811. doi: 10.1080/21683565.2014.900842.

-ESPM 197 - Experiential Learning Through Engagement in Food Systems (2016 – present).
+ESPM 197 - Experiential Learning Through Engagement in Food Systems (2016 – 2018).
 Lecturer, UC Berkeley.
 This is the capstone class for the undergraduate Food Systems Minor in the College of Natural Resources.
 Check out past student projects and instructions for how to enroll on the course website.

 ESPM 117 - Urban Agriculture and Food Justice (2017 – present, 2013, 2009).
 Currently lecturer and previously graduate instructor, UC Berkeley.
 Practical ecological horticulture and the study of urban food systems from a social-ecological perspective.

 Bay Area Farmer Training Program (2016 – present).
 Agroecology educator, MESA and Planting Justice.
 I coordinate a USDA-funded program for aspiring farmers in the Bay Area, with a focus on formerly incarcerated people and immigrants/refugees.